Wituland: End of Witu

-In 1905 oversight for Witu was moved from the Foreign Office to the Colonial Office.
-From then Witu was administrated as a part of Tana District of the Kenya Coast Protectorate.
-Since the 1923 death of Umari bin Hamid the question of Witu as an entity of its own was finally closed.
+In 1905 oversight for Witu was moved from the Foreign Office to the Colonial Office, and following this Witu was administered as a part of Tana District of the Kenya Coast Protectorate.
+After the 1923 death of Umari bin Hamid the question of Witu as a distinct entity was finally closed.

 List of rulers

 The known ruling Sultans (styled mfalume in Swahili) are: